-I’m talking type!
+I’m talking about Apple’s product logotypes!
 With recent product launches from Apple, I’m wondering what the design system is behind the use of Uppercase and Lowercase type.
 Specifically, I’m referring to the Uppercase typesetting of ‘Apple WATCH’ and ‘Apple MUSIC’, compared to the use of Sentence-case, for iPhone and iPad.
 It could be part of the debate (that’s been happening online at least) about the ‘i’ moniker and whether it’s being phased out.
 If that happens, will the next generation of iPhones and iPads be typeset like Apple WATCH, and will the ‘i’ be dropped?

 At some point, even the best brands struggle to have a consistent naming approach.
 This is especially true of consumer electronics with new product releases happening all the time.
 But for Apple, having different naming approaches is uncharacteristically messy, not least because it centers around two of its most high profile products – iPhone continues to break sales records and all eyes are on the growth Apple WATCH.